wevertonbio/wevertonbio.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: Mentoring
+title: Mentoring & Committees
-description: A list of research projects by undergraduates under my mentorship.
+description: An overview of research projects mentored by me or those in which I contributed as a committee member.
 nav: true
 nav_order: 6
 ---

 ---

+# Mentoring

 ## Analysis of the State of Parana using the Sustainability Barometer method